 Teaching Honesty and Trust

-Experts suggest that fostering an environment of honesty and transparency is crucial for children's emotional development.
 Parents should strive to provide age-appropriate explanations for their actions and decisions.
 Engaging in open conversations about feelings can help children process their emotions and understand the complexities of relationships.

 Research shows that children who are raised in environments that prioritize honesty tend to develop stronger self-esteem and better emotional regulation skills, which can lead to healthier adult relationships.

-OP thought it wasn't worth causing a fuss over what they, initially, believed was a non-issue.
+OP thought it wasn't worth causing a fuss over what they initially believed was a non-issue.

 A Redditor said that OP shouldn't have lied to the child.

-OP didn't think that the parents cared about them or their cat to correct their child.
+OP didn't think that the parents cared about them or their cat enough to correct their child.
 At that moment, OP felt it was best to lie.

 It was the parents' responsibility to teach their child boundaries.
 OP's responsibility is to their kitten.